snoonetIRC/website/content/posts/2016/12/29/moving-forward.md

 # What does this mean?
 We expect to continue to strive towards the goals of our Mission Statement.
 We'll continue supporting communities as usual, offering network assistance in #help and discussion in #snoonet.
 Expect updates from bloodygonzo in the New Year as we move forward together.

-The new network director will be focusing entirely on snoonet.org/missions
+The new network director will be focusing entirely on the [mission statement](/missions)

 Keep it real.